cardano-foundation/developer-portal/docs/cardano-integration/installing-cardano-node.md

 The GHCup Haskell installer, version v0.1.14.1
 ```

-`ghcup` will install the latest stable version of `ghc`, however **IOG** recommends using `ghc` 8.10.2 as of the time writing this, so we will use `ghcup` to install and switch to the required version.
+`ghcup` will install the latest stable version of `ghc`, however [InputOutput](https://iohk.io) recommends using `ghc 8.10.2` as of the time writing this, so we will use `ghcup` to install and switch to the required version.

 ```bash
 ghcup install ghc 8.10.2